The-Rye-Muffin/ASU-cybersecurity-Cloud-Security/README.md

 amount of time needed to get multiple machines up and running.

 The playbook implements the following tasks:
-- install the Docker container service
+- download and install the Docker container service
-- download the image needed to
+- download the image needed for the elk container
+- edit the configuration file
 - ...

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.